Am I a First-Generation student?

 Additionally, the Academic Support Center (ASC) is one of the most valuable resources on campus.
 Here you’ll find tutoring services, test proctoring, academic coaching and a study lounge.
 The ASC tutors can teach you new study habits and help you navigate all the new aspects of college like time management and terminology.
 Their services are entirely free and available to all students throughout the semester.

-Does FPU offer transition resources for incoming First-Generation students?
+Does FPU offer transition resources for incoming students?

 CLASS (College Language and Academic Success Strategies) is an over-the-summer 1-unit course that will help you make the transition from high school to college.
 In CLASS you'll learn academic and college language, study and note-taking techniques, and learn how to navigate college — all while getting to know staff and faculty and gaining confidence to succeed.
-Learn more about CLASS here.
+For more information, contact the Office of Undergraduate Admission.

 How do I pay for college?